jkrumm/free-planning-poker/README.md

 #### Estimate your story points faster and easier with this free agile scrum sprint planning poker app.
 Open source and privacy focused.

-Based on NextJs, tRPC, Prisma and Mantine UI components.
+Based on NextJs, tRPC, Drizzle and Mantine UI components.

-Mostly using Websocket communication utilizing Ably as Websocket service.
+Mostly using Websocket communication utilizing Ably as Websocket service and Turso for edge DB.

 All "personal" data is stored only in the visitors local storage.